 Affymetrix : use of commercial chips containing in situ synthesized short oligos

 The platform is in charge of projects selected by internal calls for proposals.
+The projects are made as collaborations.
 Most of the selected projects have national or european frameworks.
-The selected projects receive fundings from the Genopole and are made as collaborations.
+The costs of fabrication and use of the chips are supported (partially or totally) by the Genopole.

 For the selected projects, the platfom is in charge of :